opendaylight/sfc/sfc-demo/sfc104/README.md

 3. Run demo

-  SFC 104 demos will download Ubuntu trusty x86_64 vagrant image and install all the necessary packages into host and vagrant VMs, so please make sure to export http_proxy and http_proxy environment variables if you have proxy behind your network before run demo script, demo script will inject these proxy settings to vagrant VMS.
+  SFC 104 demos will download Ubuntu xenial x86_64 vagrant image and install all the necessary packages into host and vagrant VMs, so please make sure to export http_proxy and http_proxy environment variables if you have proxy behind your network before run demo script, demo script will inject these proxy settings to vagrant VMS.

   1) For OVS demo